Posted on May 30, 2019

 Rinse with hydrogen peroxide

 - You might keep hydrogen peroxide on hand to use as a disinfectant.
 Turns out it is also a mild antiseptic that can also remove plaque, promote gum health, and stop gum bleeding.
 If your gums are bleeding, rinse your mouth with hydrogen peroxide mixed with equal parts water after brushing and spit it out.
 Do not swallow.
-If ever in doubt, consult a dentist and follow all warnings and instructions on the package.
+Before you even attempt this, consult your dentist first and follow all warnings and instructions on the package.

 Stop smoking